+7.5

-S PECI FICITY s OG p val UE REI EVANCE POT ENTIA L IMF АСТ C OMPL .ETIO N
+S PECII FICITY 1 OG P VAL UE REI EVANCE POT ENTIA L IMF PACT C OMPL ETIO N

 None Low Medium High Access to Information Civic participation Pubilc Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not started Limited Substantial Complete

-Overall × × X X
+Overall X X X X

 8.1.
-Working group established × x X ×
+Working group established X X X X

 8.2.
-Working group reports × × × ×
+Working group reports X X X X

 The commitment involves bringing police records in line with the Public Records Act 1958 that sets out the process for record access and preservation in England and Wales.
 The proposals stemmed from the Hillsborough Independent Panel of 2012 that reported on the football disaster of 1989 after a long campaign for justice and access to records by the families of victims.
-The panel recommended that closure periods on certain police records and documents exempted under FOI be reduced to 20 years.
-More specifically, the panel suggested that "police force records are brought under legislative control and that police forces are added to Part II of the First Schedule to the Public Records Act 1958, thereby making them subject to the supervision of the Keeper of Public Records."
-Only the Metropolitan Police Service [the London police] is currently subject to such record keeping requirements, due to its previous legal responsibility via the Home Secretary and now the Mayor of London.
+The panel recommended that closure periods on certain police records and documents exempted under FOI be reduced to 20 years.2 More specifically, the panel suggested that "police force records are brought under legislative control and that police forces are added to Part II of the First Schedule to the Public Records Act 1958, thereby making them subject to the supervision of the Keeper of Public Records."3 Only the Metropolitan Police Service [the London police] is currently subject to such record keeping requirements, due to its previous legal responsibility via the Home Secretary and now the Mayor of London.
 This requirement continues through a memorandum of understanding with TNA.
-The other 42 police forces across England and Wales are not subject to any such record requirements.
-The government has suggested that there may be other options to achieve the objective that do not require legislation.
+The other 42 police forces across England and Wales are not subject to any such record requirements.4 The government has suggested that there may be other options to achieve the objective that do not require legislation.

 The original commitment completion date of 30 June 2014 was not feasible.
 The original working groups consisted of many parties, including representatives of the Association of Chief Police Officers, 42 individual police forces, the Ministry of Justice, TNA, the National Crime Agency, and the College of Policing.
 There was also a need to work alongside the Scottish Police (as Scotland brought its own police force under its records legislation in 2013) and the Police Service of Northern Ireland.
-The original large working group was subsequently turned into a smaller sub-group of TNA officials, archivists, and practitioners.
+The original large working group was subsequently turned into a smaller sub-group of TNA officials, archivists, and practitioners.5 some cases back to the 1840s, raising problems of digitization, storage, quality, and location, as well as costs and resources.

 A number of difficulties emerged.
 Police records are currently not designed around public access but around retention/destruction regulations via management of police information rules.
-This lack of consistent practice means that the 42 police authorities store information in a variety of different ways with a mix of paper, digital, or microfiche systems.
-The records also go back many years, in some cases back to the 1840s, raising problems of digitization, storage, quality, and location, as well as costs and resources.
+6 This lack of consistent practice means that the 42 police authorities store information in a variety of different ways with a mix of paper, digital, or microfiche systems.
+The records also go back many years, in